alsa-project/alsa-gobject/README.rst

 libalsatimer0
     For APIs to operate ALSA timer character device libalsaseq0
-    For APIs to operate ALSA seq character device
+    For APIs to operate ALSA seq character device, depending on libalsatimer0

 Namespaces of g-i produced by the project
 =========================================